elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

 ### CloudEngage — Customer Success Engineer
 *2017-2018*
-- **Business Leaders and Marketing Directors needed a way to personalize their digital presence for different buyer personae.**
+- **Business Leaders and Marketing Directors needed a way to dynamically personalize their digital presence for different buyer personae in real time.**
 - **Action:**
   - Worked with clients such as T-mobile and Dock Martins to help them leverage cutting edge website personalization tools from CloudEngage.
   - Engineered and deployed location-based marketing solutions integrating geofencing, store locator systems, and real-time chat features.